Panther Rock Books

 Check them out soon.”
 Amazon reader My2cents

-I’ll sign one for you & send it out in the morning mail!
-One price $27.99 includes EVERYTHING: the book, the shipping and I'll even throw in a kustom BookMach too!
+Let me autograph my book to you personally!
+I'll send it out in the morning mail!
+One price $27.99 includes EVERYTHING: the book, shipping and I'll even throw in a kustom BookMach too!

-Welcome Rockers!
-This is my first book.
-A 326 page Diary, a detailed documentary of how I managed to join Joe Perry and his Project... and the 2+ years I spent singing, writing & touring all over the place with the Project during '82 -'84.
-True-life, rock'n'roll bedtime stories!
+My first book came out at the end of 2019.
+A 326 page Diary that explains how I managed to join Joe Perry and his Project... and the 2+ years I spent singing, writing & touring all over the place with Joe & the Project during '82 -'84.
+These are true-life, rock'n'roll bedtime stories!

 In 1979, Joe Perry shocked fans by abruptly leaving Aerosmith and his fellow Toxic Twin Steven Tyler.
 Opting out during the difficult recording sessions for what became "Night in the Ruts," the guitarist of Aerosmith formed his Joe Perry Project and released the first of three albums.
 Each record featured a new lineup of the band, the final one enlisting the talents of Boston singer Mach Bell, who had become a local legend as the frontman for the hard-rockin' Thundertrain.
 Since his band looked at Aerosmith as their prime inspiration, the choice made a whole lot of sense.Mach Bell joined up in 1982 and recorded the third Joe Perry Project album , "Once a Rocker, Always a Rocker," and headed out on an, often-tumultuous series of tour dates.